TheDrCrow/COVID-19_HRCT/covid-19_hrct.md

    - Failure of any sign of resolution after about 14-21 days
    - Development of signs of other pathology such as cardiogenic pulmonary oedema.

 ----

-### Confusing terms.
+## Not so important stuff.
-Papers describe changes and use terminology which are unclear or can be misunderstood.
+ - lots of terminology is banded around which can be confusing:

 #### Reticulation
+   - If, you look closely at the areas of ground glass there will be really tiny lines in them (intralobular) or slightly bigger hexagonal shapes or lines (interlobular).
    - the literature is variable in the frequency and timing of reticulation.
-- both interlobular and interlobular septal thickening is described.

 #### Vascular Enlargement
 - not an easy thing to call, would not worry about it.
 - not really described with other pathologies

+#### Adult Respiratory Distress Syndrome / Diffuse Alveolar Damage
+  * Or, ARDS and DAD are essentially the same thing with DAD being the pathological findings which define the clinical ARDS.
+  * End point of a range of major insults (not just CoVID) which include infections, trauma, sepsis.
+  * 3 Stages:
+    * EXUDATIVE: alveoli become oedematous then necrosis with haemorrhage.
+    * PROLIFERATIVE: 1/52-1/12: Type II pneumocytes invade and proliferate and produce collagen.
+    * FIBROTIC: >1/12: reduction in infiltrate left with interstitial fibrosis.
+  * Radiology - follows the pathology a bit but mostly lots of ground-glass with dependent regions being more consolidative.
+So not really distinguishable from a severe infection.
+Pulmonary oedema generally has more interstitial lines in the acute phase.

 #### Crazy Paving
 - is ground glass defined by thickened interlobular septa.